SokratG/Surround-View/README.md

 ## The 3D surround view on Jetson Tegra TX2 platform - this is my research project for master thesis.
-### The essence of the project is to build a high-quality stitching of images from four cameras and project the image onto a mesh model with acceptable performance.
+The essence of the project is to build a good quality stitching of images from 4 cameras and project the image onto a mesh model with acceptable performance.
 The project work on ~20 fps with constraints from the connection adaptor 30 fps due the synchronize frames mode.

+### This is a research project, and for a production surround view application, I recommend using the [Intel/libxcam](https://github.com/intel/libxcam) library.

 ### My research papers:
 - In progress ...